 In connection with the Pimavanserin II cases, MSN and Aurobindo are the remaining defendants.
-A claim construction hearing is scheduled for December 19, 2023.
-Trial is scheduled in the matter for December 2, 2024.
+On December 13, 2023, the Court issued a claim construction order finding in favor of the Company on all disputed terms of the patent-in-suit.
+Fact discovery closed on March 21, 2024.
+Trial is scheduled in the matter for December 3, 2024 to December 5, 2024.